- <div style="background-image:url(/live/image/gid/95/width/1600/height/300/crop/1/42360_HOMECOMING_darker.rev.1523377981.jpg)"/>

 Be transparent.
-Departments, student groups and alumni groups who create a presence on the Web should use Lake Forest College in the title.
+Departments, student groups, and alumni groups who create a presence online should use Lake Forest College in the title.
 This helps users not only find your sites when searching under the College’s name, but also to clearly identify what community you belong to.
 Show your Forester pride online.

 Always be honest and clear about your identity.
-Never hide your identity for the purpose of promoting Lake Forest College through social media.
 The Federal Trade Commission requires that you disclose your relationship with the College at all times.

 Don’t write as if you were sending your grandmother a letter, but try to remember all those grammatical rules your grandmother taught you.
 So, this doesn’t work, “what up peepz?
 Alumni partay 2nite at Teddy O’s.”
 But, this is ok: “Hey, Foresters on the North Shore.
 We’re having an alumni party at Teddy O’s tonight in Highwood at 8 – hope to see everyone there.”